 When facing a rare and serious lung disease such as idiopathic pulmonary fibrosis (IPF), it’s important to get the best possible care.
 However, primary care doctors may have limited experience with IPF.
 Plus, because IPF is so rare, many experienced pulmonologists may have had limited opportunity to treat many IPF patients themselves.
-This is why you may want to try to find a pulmonologist who has experience caring for IPF patients.
+This is why you may want to try to find a pulmonologist who has experience caring for patients with IPF.

 Tips for Getting the Most from Your Doctor Visit